Conscription referendum 1917

 The 1917 referendum was defeated with a greater No vote than the 1916 referendum.
 Queenslanders voted 132,771 in favour and 168,875 against.
 Nationally, 1,015,159 people voted in favour, with 1,181,747 against.
 And just as the 1916 referendum caused political, social and religious division, so the 1917 vote attracted impassioned and forthright debate, as advocates for both sides put forward their case.

 On the homefront and in the trenches, everyone held an opinion.
-Some of our collections contain letters which reveal their writer's thoughts on the matter.
+Several letters in the State Library collections which reveal their writer's thoughts on the matter.

 In a letter to his mother dated 24 November 1917, George Goddard, a journalist by profession, and at that time a Lance-corporal in the 59th Infantry Battalion stated: